-All of the 10 graded assignments completed in 2023/24 resulted in an opinion of either Substantial or Reasonable assurance.
+Of the 11 graded assignments completed in 2024/25, 8 (73%) resulted in an opinion of either Substantial or Reasonable assurance.

 The progress made by management in implementing the actions arising from audits has been good.
 Follow up work completed by Internal Audit has not highlighted any overdue High or Medium priority actions.
-Implementation of agreed control improvement actions strengthens the organisation's framework of governance, risk management and control.

 The Corporate risk register is regularly reviewed and updated, with trend analysis and good oversight by the Audit, Standards and Governance Committee.
-A stable governance framework is in place, which is deemed to be effective, and no significant weaknesses have been identified in 2023/24.
+However, an internal audit review highlighted that the Risk Management Strategy requires updating and there is scope to improve monitoring of the system including mitigating actions.